Ethereum DeFi · UX Case Study · Live on Sepolia Testnet

 do next.

 Expand the participant pool.
-Four participants surfaced strong signal, but a second round with 8–12 users would stress-test the tokenomics display constraints and the unstake confirmation flow under heavier scrutiny.
+Four participants surfaced strong signal, but a second round with 8–12 users would stress-test the tokenomics display and the unstake confirmation flow under heavier scrutiny — especially now that the dApp is live.

 Rewards projection tool.
 Research showed users wanted to visualise what their stake would grow to over time.
 A simple APY calculator embedded in the staking flow would directly address this and likely improve completion rates further.

 Notification system design.
 Staking is infrequent — 2–6x per year.
-A well-designed push notification layer (reward milestones, unstaking reminders) would keep users engaged and reduce the forgetting cost between sessions.
+A well-designed push notification layer tied to reward milestones and claim reminders would keep users engaged between sessions and reduce the forgetting cost.

 See it